Purpose of the Financial Declaration

 Specific course-related costs and other additional costs

 The living costs set out on the Financial Declaration form do not include specific costs which may be related to some courses of study, such as field trips and consumables.
-You should consult the individual graduate course pages, accessible via the Courses page, to see whether any such costs are likely to apply to you.
+You should consult the individual course pages, to see whether any such costs are likely to apply to you.
 You will need to cover any course-related costs in addition to the living cost amounts set out on the Financial Declaration form.
 You may incur other additional costs if you need a student visa or to travel internationally between your home and Oxford.

 Annual inflationary increases to fees and likely living costs

-On your Financial Declaration form, University fees, college fees and living costs for future years are calculated using the most recently available rates and include an estimated inflationary increase year-on-year.
+On your Financial Declaration form, course fees and living costs for future years are calculated using the most recently available rates and include an estimated inflationary increase year-on-year.
 Increases to both fees and living costs should be expected annually.
 For details, please see our guidance on likely increases to fees and charges.

 If your source(s) of financial support are not in GB pounds (£), your financial planning should allow for variations in the currency exchange rate.